mulias/possum_parser_language/docs/language.md

 # Possum Language Documentation

-Possum is a text parsing language with some support for general purpose computation.
+Possum is programming language centered on parsing text into JSON.
 A Possum program is made up of parsers, functions that define both what text inputs are valid and how to transform valid inputs into structured data.
 The Possum runtime takes a program and an input string and either successfully parses the input into a JSON encoded value, or fails if the input does not meet the parser requirements.

 ## Literal Parsers